-A difficult medical-related conversation stimulates an emotional reaction to the words a nurse may use towards their patient.
+A difficult medical-related conversation stimulates an emotional reaction to the words a nurse may use toward their patient.
 Analyzing and pondering the conversation can make participants angry, anxious, or fearful.
 Often, such feelings discourage them from initiating the conversation.
-A difficult conversation usually feels burdensome, but nurses can apply some simple steps to prepare them.
-These steps include:
+A problematic conversation usually feels burdensome, but nurses can apply some simple steps to prepare them.

-To prepare for the difficult conversation, consider evaluating yourself truthfully.
-Spend some minutes analyzing your thoughts, behavior, and personal values regarding the situation.
+To prepare for a difficult conversation, consider evaluating yourself truthfully.
+Review your thoughts, behavior, and values regarding the situation.
 Self-reflection is critical to have the ideal mind frame in readiness for the conversation.
 Determine any personal plan or bias and likely trigger areas that may stimulate an emotional reaction.

 Beware that the conversation should target the prevailing situation while putting personal emotions away.
-Take time to establish the right tone for the conversation and demonstrate an intention to help the other party.
+Establish the right tone for the conversation and demonstrate an intention to help the other party.
 Develop and write objectives or results down to maintain the conversation’s course.
 Your objectives can keep the other party engaged in a collective push to attain them.

-Remember, to offer solutions; you should remain focused to help propel the conversation in the right direction.
-Before starting the conversation, commit to listening, being empathetic, and open-minded to the other party’s viewpoint.
+Remember, to offer solutions, you should remain focused to help propel the conversation in the right direction.
+Before starting the conversation, commit to listening, being empathetic, and being open-minded to the other party’s viewpoint.

 Strive to Cooperate and Understand

-Be accommodative to different personal outlooks and ideas and adopt a collaborative mindset as you listen to your patient.
+Be accommodative to different personal outlooks and ideas, and adopt a collaborative mindset as you listen to your patient.
 Don’t forget to show empathy.
 Instead of responding while your patient is talking, listen keenly and take down notes where necessary.
 Allow the patient to tell their story to the end.
-Sometimes by acute listening to the patients is all that is needed to help them going through the discovery process.
+Sometimes acute listening to the patients is all needed to help them through the discovery process.

 Avoid accusatory language or laying blame on them when responding.
-Pay attention to the facts while monitoring body language to it’s compatible with what the patient is saying.
+Pay attention to the facts while monitoring body language to be compatible with the patient’s words.
 Body language that does not match the narrator’s words can be confusing.

-For instance, when you tell your patient that you understand their situation and are ready to practice open-mindedness but still maintain crossed legs and are frowning, you could be sending different confusing messages.
+For instance, when you tell your patient that you understand their situation and are ready to practice open-mindedness but still maintain crossed legs and frowning, you could send different confusing messages.

 Illustrate the difficulty and focus on establishing common ground